Kellenkjames/RB109/local_variable_scope/example_2.md

 ```
 # Written Response:

 The local variable `a` is initialized and assigned to the Integer `4` on line 4.
 The `do...end` alongside the `loop` method invocation on lines 6-11 defines a block and introduces a new scope; within which; `a` is reassigned to the Integer `5` on line 7.
 The local variable `b` is initialized and assigned to the Integer `3` on line 8.
-The `loop` method returns `nil`.
+The `loop` method invocation returns `nil`.

 The `puts` method invocation passes in the reference of `a` as an argument on line 13.
 Since `a` is now assigned to the Integer `5`; this is what is output; the method returns `nil`.
 The `puts` method invocation passes in the reference of `b` as an argument on line 14.
 Since `b` was initialized from inside of the block; it's not accessible from outside of the block; therefore; a *NameError* will be raised in the console.